Anti-miscegenation laws: Nazi Germany

-The U.S. was the global leader in codified racism, and its race laws fascinated the Nazis.
-The National Socialist Handbook for Law and Legislation of 1934–35, edited by the lawyer Hans Frank, contains a pivotal essay by Herbert Kier on the recommendations for race legislation which devoted a quarter of its pages to U.S. legislation—from segregation, race based citizenship, immigration regulations, and anti-miscegenation.
+The U.S. was the global leader of countries where codified racism was practiced, and its race laws fascinated the Nazis.
+The National Socialist Handbook for Law and Legislation of 1934–1935, edited by the lawyer Hans Frank, contains a pivotal essay by Herbert Kier on the recommendations for race legislation which devoted a quarter of its pages to U.S. legislation—from segregation, race based citizenship, immigration regulations, and anti-miscegenation.
 The Nazis enacted miscegenation statutes which discriminated against Jews, Roma and Sinti ("Gypsies"), and Black people.
 The Nazis considered the Jews to be a race supposedly bound by close genetic (blood) ties to form a unit which one could neither join nor secede from, rather than a religious group of people.
 The influence of Jews had been declared to have detrimental impact on Germany, in order to justify the discrimination and persecutions of Jews.
 To be spared, one had to prove one's Aryan descent, normally by obtaining an Aryan certificate.